 The SALIS contract provides assured access to two Antonov AN-124-100 aircraft on charter, two more on six days’ notice and another AN-124-100 aircraft on nine days’ notice.
 The consortium countries have committed to using the aircraft for a minimum of 1,600 flight hours per year.
 In 2019, a total of 1,900 flight hours were provided through the SALIS contract.

 A single Antonov AN-124-100 can carry up to 120 tons of cargo.
 SALIS participating countries have used Antonov aircraft in the past to transport equipment to and from Afghanistan, deliver aid to the victims of the October 2005 earthquake in Pakistan, and airlift African Union peacekeepers in and out of Darfur.
-Nowadays, besides the ongoing NATO and EU missions and operations, SALIS is playing a vital role in helping some of the participating nations to transport urgent medical equipment from overseas to tackle the COVID-19 crisis.
+SALIS is used by its participating nations almost on a daily basis in national, NATO and European Union operations.
+Since the beginning of the COVID-19 pandemic, SALIS has played a vital role in helping participating nations to transport urgent medical equipment to tackle the crisis.

 The consortium consists of nine NATO Allies: Belgium, the Czech Republic, France, Germany, Hungary, Norway, Poland, Slovakia and Slovenia.